 - Seeks to encourage radical self-acceptance

 Contact me to find out how I can guide you in your practice.

 Midlife can be a powerful and positive experience.
-Heartbreakingly, some women experience gendered violence and harrassment at this time.
+Sadly, however, many women experience gendered violence and harrassment at this time.

 If you need help